Last updated: February 9, 2021

 Pulpit Rock near Blackheath in the Blue Mountains is a large cliff edge with three lookout points spread across different levels.
 The lookouts are connected via a path with several sets of stairs.

-A dirt road and a short walking track will get you to the Pulpit Rock Lookout, offering panoramic views of the Grose Valley and surroundings.
+An unsealed road and a short walking track will get you to the Pulpit Rock Lookout, offering panoramic views of the Grose Valley and surroundings.